Pseudo-iitian/Basic-Website-using-HTML-CSS/README.md

 # Basic-Website-using-HTML5-CSS3
-Create your very first website using HTML5, CSS3
+Create your very first website using HTML5, CSS3 for education purpose

 Paste all the images in one folder and name it as img.
 Download logo image and paste it in img folder.